-4.2 4.3 4.3 4.4 5.
-Be able to maintain records and reports to legal requirements 5.3 Additional information Legislation, guidance and policies and proce Current legislation and guidance The United Nations Convention on the Rig Health and Safety at Work Act 1974 COSHH Regulations 1994 RIDDOR 1995 Food Safety Act 1970 Identify potential risks in: indoor environments outdoor environments outings/trips Explain the stages of risk identification and assessment Undertake a health and safety risk assessment of: resources indoor environments outdoor environments outdoor environments Manage identified risks in line with policies and procedures Maintain accurate and clear records and reports Implement the processes used by own setting to comply with data protection legislation to legal requirements 5.2 Additional information 5.2 Legislation, guidance and policies and proce 6 Current legislation and guidance 7 The United Nations Convention on the Rig 6 Health and Safety at Work Act 1974 6 COSHH Regulations 1994 7 RIDDOR 1995 7 Food Safety Act 1990 reports2 Implement the processes used by own setting to comply with data protection Legislation, guidance and policies and proce Current legislation and guidance The United Nations Convention on the Rige Health and Safety at Work Act 1974 COSHH Regulations 1994 RIDDOR 1995 Food Safety Act 1990 Current legislation and guidance The United Nations Convention on the Rig Health and Safety at Work Act 1974 COSHH Regulations 1994 RIDDOR 1995 Food Safety Act 1990 Current legislation and guidance The United Nations Convention on the Rig Health and Safety at Work Act 1974 COSHH Regulations 1994 RIDDOR 1995 Food Safety Act 1990 The United Nations Convention on the Rig Health and Safety at Work Act 1974 COSHH Regulations 1994 RIDDOR 1995 Food Safety Act 1990 Legislation, guidance and policies and procedures: The United Nations Convention on the Rights of the Child Health and Safety at Work Act 1974 COSHH Regulations 1994 RIDDOR 1995 Accidents, incidents, emergencies, and illnesses: Accidents involving children or adults Emergencies such as fire, missing children, evacuation Taking appropriate action Incidents - all types Recognising signs of illness such as fever, rashes or unconsciousness Records and reports: Risk assessments Accidents / incidents Daily registers Health, safety and security
+4. Be able to carry out a risk assessment 4.1 Identify potential risks in: indoor environments outdoor environments outings/trips 4.2 Explain the stages of risk identification and assessment 4.3 Undertake a health and safety risk assessment of: resources indoor environments outdoor environments 4.4 Manage identified risks in line with policies and procedures 5.
+Be able to maintain records and reports to legal requirements 5.1 Maintain accurate and clear records and reports 5.2 Implement the processes used by own setting to comply with data protection legislation

+Legislation, guidance and policies and procedures:

+- Current legislation and guidance

+- The United Nations Convention on the Rights of the Child

+- Health and Safety at Work etc Act 1974

+- COSHH Regulations 1994

+- RIDDOR 1995

+- Food Safety Act 1990

+- Children Act 1989

+- Duty of care

+- Codes of practice

+- Early Years Foundation Stage (EYFS)

+- Working in an open and transparent way

+- Sharing concerns and recording / reporting incidents

+- Health, Safety and Welfare Policy

+Accidents, incidents, emergencies, and illnesses:

+- Accidents involving children or adults

+- Emergencies such as fire, missing children, evacuation

+- Taking appropriate action

+- Incidents all types

+- Recognising signs of illness such as fever, rashes or unconsciousness

+Records and reports:

+- Risk assessments

+- Accidents / incidents

+- Daily registers

+- Health, safety and security